-We’re super into Masala Train’s affordable menu – gotta love a spot that sorts out your stomach for under $100 per person – its convenient location (underneath the footbridge and about three steps away from an MTR exit!) and the evident love that the team puts into the food they serve.
+We’re super into Masala Train’s affordable menu – gotta love a spot that sorts out your stomach for under $100 per person – its convenient location (underneath the footbridge and about three steps away from an MTR exit) and the evident love that the team puts into the food they serve.
 Nothing feels better than eating food that tastes like we’ve just been welcomed into the home of a dear friend whose mum has been getting busy in her fragrant, steamy kitchen.
-And they stay open until midnight on Fridays and Saturdays, for those craving a bite before (or after) going out on the town.
+And it stays open until midnight on Fridays and Saturdays, for those craving a bite before (or after) going out on the town.

-The only thing we regret is that Masala Train serves their food in plastic containers and provides plastic cutlery – something that, fortunately, provides a lot of opportunity for more eco-minded guests, as diners are encouraged to bring in their own containers for takeaway orders (those who do will receive a discount!).
+The only thing we regret is that Masala Train serves its food in plastic containers and provides plastic cutlery – something that, fortunately, provides a lot of opportunity for more eco-minded guests, as diners are encouraged to bring in their own containers for takeaway orders (those who do will receive a discount!).

 146 Lockhart Road, Wanchai, 2415 3000